alecglassford/call-collect/docs/INSTALL.md

 Google's [speech service](https://cloud.google.com/speech/) provides pretty decent audio-to-text transcription affordably.
 The service currently requires that Call Collect transfers audio from Twilio into Google's own [storage service](https://cloud.google.com/storage/) so we'll need to enable that too.

-While these services can incur charges, you get a lot of stuff for free every month, and if you've never used Google's "Cloud Platform" before they'll also give you $300 credit for your first year.
+While these services can incur charges (about $0.01 for every 30 seconds of audio transcription), you get a lot of stuff for free every month (e.g. transcription of 60 minutes of audio), and if you've never used Google's "Cloud Platform" before they'll also give you $300 credit for your first year.
 So while you'll need to give a credit card number, you probably won't have to pay anything for at least a year. (🔥 tip: Many credit cards let you create "virtual" cards via their websites, with limited amounts of money in them.
 I made one with a $10 limit, so even if I accidentally use these services more than intended, Google won't be able to charge me much.)
-(TK more useful pricing info)

 This one takes a few steps, and you can skip it if you want; your instance of Call Collect just won't do transcription.